EXPLAINER: Why ballot-counting in Nevada is dragging on

 CARSON CITY, Nev.
 (AP) — The pace of vote-counting in Nevada is being criticized for taking too long and it’s even become fodder for online jokes.
 But government officials say they are emphasizing accuracy over speed in a year when processing an unprecedented flood of mail-in ballots under extended deadlines is taking more time.

-“We told everyone early on that results would take at least ten days,” Secretary of State spokeswoman Jennifer A. Russell said in an email.
+“We told everyone early on that results would take at least 10 days,” Secretary of State spokeswoman Jennifer A. Russell said in an email.

 THE GENESIS